LendoK/kodi-contol/README.md

 * start playing a media link in your Browser.
 The extension will detect the media as soon as it starts playing
 * click on the KodiControl Icon in the headerbar
 * click on the media in the list on the bottom.
 KodiControl will send the media link to the connected Kodi device where it starts playing immediately
+* alternatively right click on a media link and select "send to kodi"/"send link to kodi"

 ![screenshot](./screenshot.png)